33arsenic75/COL876-SAT-Solvers-and-Automated-Reasoning/README.md

 # COL-876: SAT Solvers and Automated Reasoning

-This repository contains resources, notes, and solutions for **COL-876: SAT Solvers and Boolean Encodings**, a course taught by Dr. Priyanka Golia.
-The course provides an in-depth look into SAT solving, Boolean satisfiability problems, and encoding techniques used to represent various computational problems as SAT instances.
+This repository contains resources, notes, and solutions for **COL-876: SAT Solvers and Boolean Encodings**, a course taught by Dr. Priyanka Golia at IITD.
+The course provides an in-depth look into SAT solving, Boolean satisfiability problems, and encoding techniques and Applications of SAT Solver used to represent various computational problems as SAT instances.

 ## Course Overview